 Linfield offers several different academic scholarships:

-A student who is interested in being invited to the Competitive Scholarship Day (our on-campus, exam-based scholarship program) must submit his or her application for admission by December 1 and mark (on the Linfield Supplement form) the exams they are interested in sitting for.
+A student who is interested in being invited to the Competitive Scholarship Day (our on-campus, exam-based scholarship program) must submit his or her application for admission by December 1 and indicate on their Common Application the exams they are interested in sitting for.

 Learn more about Linfield Scholarships and renewability of the awards, such as Merit awards, Faculty Scholarships, Academic Scholarships, Trustee Scholarships, and Competitive Scholarships, by referring to the College Catalog under “Financial Aid”.
 In the College Catalog you can also learn more about grants Linfield offers, such as the Linfield College Grant.